DigonIO/pypermission/docs/docs/integration_guide/3_code_architecture_design.md

 This part of the guide covers how the **PyPermission** library can be integrated into the Python backend code for the fictional MeetDown application.

-!!! info
-    The complete demo application is included in the **PyPermission** package.
-The corresponding Python code can be found in the library repository within the folder [`src/pypermission/example`](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).

-## Project Architecture
+## Recommended Project Architecture

-The project architecture is introduced first, outlining the structure of the fictional backend.
-As standard, it is organized into three distinct layers: `API Layer`, `Service Layer`, and `Data Layer`.
+The following outlines the typical structure of a backend - organized into three distinct layers: `API Layer`, `Service Layer`, and `Data Layer`.

 ```mermaid
 flowchart LR